Download the file at this link.

 Adventist preaching['s]...essence is clearly one of reform--Sabbath reform, health reform, dress reform, education reform, family reform, stewardship reform, etc. Preaching that does not ring with the certainties of Daniel and Revelation; that is not flavored with the symbols of the sanctuary; that does not uphold the law of God; that does not honor the prophetic gift of Ellen White; that does not extol justification by faith is not Adventist preaching.
 It may be truth, but it is not Present Truth; it may constitute an engaging performance, but it does not constitute the remnant proclamation.

+While it is almost 7 years old now, it is still the fundamental article on Black Adventist Preaching.
+Calvin Rock's Article Black SDA Preaching can be found at this link.
 If we were to stop there and consider how Christians, and more specifically Seventh-day Adventist Christians might approach ecology, the first answer would have to do with the charge to care for what God creates.

 (...Ecological stewardship, on the other hand, is something that we don't often hear from the pulpit.
 Perhaps a good starting point would be the simple recognition that it is up to us - it has always been up to us - to tend to that which is God's.)